nortikin/sverchok/docs/contribute_small_things.rst

 If you don't want to go through a git / github interface you can suggest an edit using the issue tracker.
 Open a new issue, state succintly in the title what the edit hopes to achieve.
 In the issue you can use Markdown to show us which code you're talking about and what changes you'd like to make.

-You can copy / paste a permalink into the issue to show the immediate area of the code you're interested int.
+You can copy / paste a permalink ( https://github.com/blog/2415-introducing-embedded-code-snippets ) into the issue to show the immediate area of the code you're interested in.
 And below it write the following "differential".

 In the following file: sverchok/nodes/scene/frame_info.py on line 122